jdblischak/jdb-conda/scripts/README.md

 * `r351.R` - Count the number of conda-forge R packages built for R 3.5.1.

 * `pkgs-to-add.R` - Find R packages to add to conda-forge channel

+* `stop-watching.py` - Stop watching conda-forge R feedstocks.
+I will still receive notifications if mentioned by my username, @conda-forge/r, or
+  @conda-forge/r-<pkg>.
+Also I should still receive a notification if someone starts a conversation in a particular team forum.